Nat3z/SkyblockMod/README.md

-# Nate's Skyblock Mod
+# Nate's Secret Mod
-Nate's Skyblock Mod is a Quality of Life Mod Created by Nat3zDev.
+Nate's Secret Mod is a Quality of Life Mod Created by Nat3zDev.

 ## Index
 * [Installation](#Installation)